 You’ll be helping people take part in interactive and virtual reality experiences at Millennium Gallery.
-You’ll be able to communicate with the public, help them use the equipment (from iPads through to Virtual Reality headsets) and be able to make sure that the equipment is working as it should.
-You’ll need a mix of people and tech skills for this role, as well as meticulous attention to detail.
+You’ll need be able to communicate with the public, help them use the equipment (from iPads through to Virtual Reality headsets) and be able to make sure that the equipment is working as it should.
+We will need a mix of people with an interest in new technology and some knowledge of how an exhibition works.
+Any tech or gallery skills would be welcome, as well as meticulous attention to detail.

 Talks & Sessions

 The talks and sessions at Doc/Fest include keynote addresses and interviews with some of the world's leading documentary filmmakers, broadcasters and cross platform practitioners as well as workshops and pitch sessions.
 You will be at a designated session venue for each of your shifts where it will be your responsibility to count attendance, check passes, tickets and carry out other front of house duties.
 This role gives you an additional chance to see and listen in on talks and sessions.
 You will need to be customer focused, bright and in some cases happy to stand for a while.
 A good knowledge of the Doc/Fest ticketing system would be an advantage.
 By being on hand in these sessions you will get the additional bonus of listening in on some fascinating discussions.
 A perfect role for anybody wanting to gain work experience whilst broadening their knowledge of the film landscape.